 While film is still good and is still being shot, I think most people will probably be shooting digital, so let's look at that next.

 While enhancing filters can be digitally duplicated, polarizers can't, and so a polarizer (a circular polarizer for DSLRs) is still a very useful accessory if you want saturated colors and is something you should certainly have in your camera bag..
 It doesn't always make a difference, but it's always worth trying.
 Though leaves aren't very shiny, they nevertheless can reflect some light which de-saturates their color.
 A polarizer can remove some of this reflected light because due to the physics of light reflection, it's often polarized.
 This is something that can't really be fully duplicated in an image editor.
+Even if you have a P&S digital camera with no way of attaching a filter, you can still hold a polarizing filter over the lens by hand and it's just as effective (if less convenient) than mounting it on the lens.
+Just trun the filter for maximum effect while viewing the live image on the LCD screen.

 Above is an example of what you can do in post processing.
 The original image on the left is very dull and not very interesting at all.
 It was shot under very flat lighting (overcast grey sky).
 The processed version on the right looks much better.
 To get this effect the original image was first adjusted by expanding (cropping) the histogram to make the darkest pixels black and the lightest white.
 Then the overall saturation was increased slightly and the color was adjusted towards both red and yellow.
 Final tweaks were done by selectively increasing saturation of reds and yellows.
 Is this "cheating"?
 I don't think so.
-You're just doing what an enhancing/warming filter would do, but by doing it digitally you have better control over the process.
+You're just doing what an enhancing/warming filter would do, but by doing it digitally you have more control over the process.

 Now you can do some of this in the camera if you wish.
-For example, with the Canon EOS 40D you can set a user defined picture style with increased saturation and contrast and use that to give your images a little more "punch".
+For example, with most Canon EOS DSLRs you can set a user defined picture style with increased saturation and contrast and use that to give your images a little more "punch".
 You can also selectively adjust white balance to adjust overall color bias.
 "Shade" is warmer than "Cloudy", which is warmer than "Daylight", so if you shoot in "cloudy" mode on a sunny day or you shoot in "shade" mode on a cloudy day, the images will be warmer, which is what you might want to emphasize warm fall colors.
 With cameras which support "Picture Styles" you can use the Canon Picture Style Editor to create a style for fall foliage.
-I made one which I called "foliage" which boosted contrast slightly and increased the saturation of reds and yellows.
-You can download it from here.
-Below are some examples using different white balance settings, with a couple of the images also using the "foliage" picture style.
-While you may not like any of them, they do illustrate the changes which are possible using different white balance and picture style settings.

 Even better is to shoot in RAW mode and apply corrections using the Canon DPP (Digital Professional Pro) during the conversion to JPEG.
 This is by far the best method since it records everything seen by the sensor and gives you the option of trying various different white balance settings, picture styles along with differing levels of sharpness, contrast, saturation and color tone adjustments.